 We opened our Burlington office in 2002, in response to the need to have a presence in Vermont’s commercial center and to better serve its increasing number of clients.
 On January 1, 2006, Primmer and Piper merged with Eggleston & Cramer Ltd., a long established Burlington, Vermont firm.
 Marty Miller, Jon Eggleston, Anne Cramer and Doug Wolinsky, among others, had grown a state-wide corporate, tax, estate planning, bankruptcy, commercial, regulatory and health care practice over several decades.
 As a result of the merger, we became one of the largest law firms in Vermont able to provide complementary services to its clients utilizing the talents of both firms.
 During this time period, the firm expanded into New Hampshire with an office in Littleton and significantly increased its litigation and mediation services.

 We continued our expansion into New Hampshire, opening Manchester and Portsmouth offices with the addition of Jon Ross, Gary Burt, Tom Pappas, Doreen Connor and the rest of the “Manchester/Portsmouth team.”
 All were previous leaders in the Wiggin & Nourie law firm, which had roots extending back to the 1860s.
-The firm has also recently increased its regional presence with the opening of offices in Washington, D.C. and Camden, Maine.
+The firm has also recently increased its regional presence with the opening an office in Washington, D.C.

 Our long–term partnerships with our clients over the past four decades has driven its growth, and client needs will guide the firm’s future.